pepearayao/dotfiles/README.md

 This project is for the personal setup of a new laptop for myself.
 This assumes an Intel Macbook Pro notebook.
 It has been heavily based on the setup guide used by [Le Wagon](https://www.lewagon.com) for their bootcamps.

+⚠️ Before cloning read until step 2.

-To setup you will have to do the following in thefollwing order.
+To setup you will have to do the following in the follwing order.

 1. Install Gitlab CLI
+2. Install the dotfiles
-2. Install XCode
+3. Install XCode
-3. Install Homebrew and its extensions
+4. Install Homebrew and its extensions
-4. Install Visual Studio Code and its extensions
+5. Install Visual Studio Code and its extensions
-5. Install Oh my zsh!
+6. Install Oh my zsh!
-6. Install the dotfiles
 7. Install Python, Jupyter and all their packages
 8. Install Docker
 9. Install DBeaver